Mr-Kumar-Abhishek/brain-beats-blog/_posts/2016-06-11-how-to-properly-maintain-local-clones-of-git-repositories-in-linux.md

 </section>
 </section>

-If you find any mistakes send me a [pull request here](https://github.com/Mr-Kumar-Abhishek/Mr-Kumar-Abhishek.github.io).
+If you find any mistakes in the article send me a [pull request here](https://github.com/Mr-Kumar-Abhishek/Mr-Kumar-Abhishek.github.io).